Free jazz

 The ambiguity of free jazz presents problems of definition.
 Although it is usually played by small groups or individuals, free jazz big bands have existed.
 Although musicians and critics claim it is innovative and forward-looking, it draws on early styles of jazz and has been described as an attempt to return to primitive, often religious, roots.
 Although jazz is an American invention, free jazz musicians drew heavily from world music and ethnic music traditions from around the world.
 Sometimes they played African or Asian instruments, unusual instruments, or invented their own.
-They emphasized emotional intensity and sound for its own sake, exploring timbres.
+They emphasized emotional intensity and sound for its own sake, exploring timbre.

 Characteristics

+Free jazz was a reaction to the convolution of bop.
+Conductor and jazz writer Loren Schoenberg wrote that free jazz "gave up on functional harmony altogether, relying instead on a far ranging, stream-of-consciousness approach to melodic variation".
+The style was largely inspired by the work of jazz saxophonist Ornette Coleman.

 Some jazz musicians resist any attempt at classification.
 One difficulty is that most jazz has an element of improvisation.
 Many musicians draw on free jazz concepts and idioms, and free jazz was never entirely distinct from other genres, but free jazz does have some unique characteristics.
 Pharoah Sanders and John Coltrane used harsh overblowing or other extended techniques to elicit unconventional sounds from their instruments.
 Like other forms of jazz it places an aesthetic premium on expressing the "voice" or "sound" of the musician, as opposed to the classical tradition in which the performer is seen more as expressing the thoughts of the composer.

 Earlier jazz styles typically were built on a framework of song forms, such as twelve-bar blues or the 32-bar AABA popular song form with chord changes.
-In free jazz, the dependence on a fixed and pre-established form is eliminated, and the role of improvisation is correspondingly increased.
+In free jazz, however, the dependence on a fixed and pre-established form is often eliminated, and the role of improvisation is correspondingly increased.

 Other forms of jazz use regular meters and pulsed rhythms, usually in 4/4 or (less often) 3/4.
 Free jazz retains pulsation and sometimes swings but without regular meter.
 Frequent accelerando and ritardando give an impression of rhythm that moves like a wave.

 Previous jazz forms used harmonic structures, usually cycles of diatonic chords.
 When improvisation occurred, it was founded on the notes in the chords.
 Free jazz almost by definition is free of such structures, but also by definition (it is, after all, "jazz" as much as it is "free") it retains much of the language of earlier jazz playing.
 It is therefore very common to hear diatonic, altered dominant and blues phrases in this music.

 Guitarist Marc Ribot commented that Ornette Coleman and Albert Ayler "although they were freeing up certain strictures of bebop, were in fact each developing new structures of composition."
 Some forms use composed melodies as the basis for group performance and improvisation.
 Free jazz practitioners sometimes use such material.
 Other compositional structures are employed, some detailed and complex.